metamodern-design/documentation/src/content/typography-lede.md

 Compared with Tailwind defaults, Metamodern's typography scale starts with a larger base size and increases by greater proportions.
-Leadings (or line-heights) are defined to exact pixel values on the same scale as font sizes, with narrow and wide options.
+Leadings, or line-heights, are defined to exact pixel values on the same scale as font sizes, with narrow and wide options.